Snakes128/UMD-replace_x64/README.md

 # UMD-replace_x64
-A UMD-replace for files more than 4gb
+A modified version of UMD-REPLACE by CUE that supports PS2 DVDs as well.
+The latest version of UMD-REPLACE had PS2 DVD support by surprise, but the tool would only work with ISO images below 4GB in size.
+This version corrects that, making it compatible with PSP ISOs, PS2 DVD-5 ISOs, as well as only the layer0 of PS2 DVD-9 ISOs.

 # Author
 Copyright (C) 2012-2015 CUE
+Copyright (C) 2022 Snake128

 # Use
-UMD-REPLACE is a tool to replace data files in a PSP UMD ISO image and a PS2 ISO game.

-Usage: PSP/PS2-REPLACE imagename filename newfile
+Usage: UMD-REPLACE imagename filename newfile

 - 'imagename' is the name of the UMD image
 - 'filename' is the file in the UMD image with the data to be replaced